 Edit Post Status

-When you do this, your post will automatically redistribute to your subscribers.
-However, the publication date and time will remain the same, so the post’s link and position in the timeline will stay the same.
+When you do this, the post will immediately be redistributed to your email subscribers.
+However, the publication date and time will remain the same, so the post’s link and position in the timeline will stay unmodified.

-Tip: If you want a republished post to show up first on your site, you can just make it “sticky” …
+Tip: If you want a republished post to show up first on your blog, you can just use the “sticky” feature …

 Learn more about making posts sticky here:

-If you’ve scheduled a WordPress post to be published later, but then change your mind and want to publish it immediately, just go back to the Edit Post page for your scheduled post.
+If you’ve scheduled a WP post to be published later, but changed your mind and want to publish it immediately, just return to the Edit Post page for your scheduled post.

-In the Publish module, click on the “Edit” link next to the date you have scheduled your post for publishing:
+In the Publish section, click on the “Edit” link next to the date you have scheduled your post to publish:

 (Post publish box – Edit)

 Now, just enter today’s date and time (tip: if you’re not sure of the exact time just type in an hour or two earlier than the current time showing on your clock) as your scheduled post time and click OK …